MSc EconomicsFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-This programme is primarily oriented for students who want further training at postgraduate level to pursue a professional career path in industry, government, international institutions, central banking, non-profit organisations and consultancy firms.
+This programme is primarily aimed at students who want further training at postgraduate level so that they can pursue a professional career path in industry, government, international institutions, central banking, non-profit organisations and consultancy firms.

 REF 2014 results

 - 44% of research is internationally excellent (3*)

 - 12% of research is recognised internationally (2*)